Updated: December 12th, 2022 – changed info from Microsoft LUIS to Microsoft Azure Cognitive Services / Conversational Language Understanding.

 The thermometer shows 36 degrees.

-To achieve this, we’re creating a Node.js server that handles the interaction with LUIS.
+To achieve this, we’re creating a Node.js server that handles the interaction with Conversational language understanding.
 The user interface is a website styled with Bootstrap.
 It features an input area for the assessment, as well as a table that shows the results.

-The textual assessment is then sent to the LUIS service by the Node.js backend.
+The textual assessment is then sent to the language understanding service by the Node.js backend.
 In this article, I’ll show how to configure the service.
-It will recognize three different types of inputs:
+It will recognize three distinct types of inputs:

-- The measured temperature (-> LUIS type: temperature)
+- The measured temperature (-> prebuilt component: temperature)

-Based on the natural text input, the LUIS service classifies the top scoring intent (e.g., “Temperature”) as well as the according entity (e.g., “number”).
+Based on the natural text input, the conversational language understanding service classifies the top scoring intent (e.g., “Temperature”) as well as the according entity (e.g., “number”).